astronomer/docs/learn/airflow-sql-data-quality.md

 - Null checks.
 - Checking primary key columns for uniqueness.
 - Checking the number of distinct values of a column.
+- Running the above checks on a column in a subset of the table using the `partition_clause` parameter (added in version 1.3 of the Common SQL provider).

 In the example below, 5 checks are performed on 3 different columns using the `SQLColumnCheckOperator`: